Chevrolet Monte Carlo: NASCAR

 The Monte Carlo returned for the 1995 season with the fifth-generation body, but NASCAR allowed the car to have wider rear quarter panels, and this deviated from factory sheet metal, which the race-spec cars had to use until that time.
 The 1995 body style was also a favorite on the NASCAR circuit and enjoyed considerable success at the track.
 The car captured several NASCAR Manufacturers Cup awards until it again was discontinued from production in 2007, and replaced by the Impala for racing.
+The car's last ever win was at the 2007 Dickies 500 with Jimmie Johnson.
+In total, the Monte Carlo and Monte Carlo SS accumulated 396 wins in the NASCAR Cup Series, the most of any nameplate in the history of the series.